owid/global-change-data-lab.org/README.md

 # GCDL homepage

-A fully static site for the Global Change Data Lab, hosted by Netlify and viewable here:
+A fully static site for the Global Change Data Lab, hosted by Cloudflare Pages (automatically deployed on push to master) and viewable here:

 https://global-change-data-lab.org/